finos/FDC3/docs/api/spec.md

 In some cases, an application may want to communicate with a single application or service and to prevent other applications from participating in the communication.
 For single transactions, this can instead be implemented via a raised intent, which will be delivered to a single application that can, optionally, respond with data.
 Alternatively, it may instead respond with a [`Channel`](ref/Channel) or [`PrivateChannel`](ref/PrivateChannel) over which a stream of responses or a dialog can be supported.

 ## Raising Intents
-Raising Intents is method of requesting functionality from another application
+Raising an Intent is a method for an application to request functionality from another application and, if desired, defer the discovery and launching of the destination app to the Desktop Agent.

 ### Intents and Context
 When raising an intent a specific context is provided as input.
 The type of the provided context may determine which applications can resolve the intent.